 - BY 11:50, we were lined up for lunch.

 - 3 hours AFTER lunch, I packed up my book bag.

 - 3 ½ hours AFTER lunch, I got on the bus to go home!

 Write a sentence about each event and illustrate

 Have the children write their sentence in pencil on their drawing of the event they were assigned to draw and then the group will collaborate on pasting the little pictures where they should go on the timeline.
 In this example, you can’t see any sentences, of course, but they would appear on each child’s drawing.

 Share with the class

-Once all timelines, illustrations, sentences are completed and the whole poster is completed, give each group time to share what they did with the class.
+Once all timelines, illustrations, and sentences are completed, and the whole poster is completed, give each group time to share what they did with the class.
 The process of creating the timeline will make prepositions unforgettable.
 To follow up this learning activity, as you go through your day, reinforce prepositions of time by writing them on the board for the children to see.

 “AFTER math, we will line up for PE.”
 “BEFORE art, we need to be sure our bags are packed.”
 Etc. You wouldn’t need to write the whole sentence on the board, rather, just write the preposition and its accompanying event.
 I would be consistent in how you identify each.
 You don’t have to use all caps and bold; you could instead use colors to code each word.